Leasey.AI

 Transit Access Determines Commuter Convenience

 Transit connectivity separates premium-priced Etobicoke rentals from average-performing listings in 2025’s competitive market.
 Properties within 15-minute walking distance of Islington Station, Kipling Station, or GO Transit stops command 12-18% rental premiums over transit-dependent locations.
-Mimico and Long Branch neighborhoods benefit from GO station access providing 15-20 minute commutes to Union Station downtown, attracting professional families balancing suburban living with downtown employment.
+Mimico and Long Branch neighborhoods benefit from GO station access.
+This access provides 15-20 minute commutes to Union Station downtown, attracting professional families balancing suburban living with downtown employment.
 According to local real estate data, transit improvements in Islington-City Centre West increased rental demand by 15% as commuter convenience improved.
 The Kingsway’s proximity to both Bloor subway line and highway access (427, Gardiner, QEW) appeals to families with mixed transportation needs.
 Rexdale and Thistletown areas offer more affordable options but require emphasizing bus routes and highway access for car-dependent tenants.
 When marketing your 4-bedroom house, calculate and prominently display exact commute times to major employment centers: downtown Toronto, Pearson Airport, Mississauga business districts.
 Families evaluate total lifestyle costs including transportation time and expenses when comparing rental options.

 Community Amenities Enhance Long-Term Retention